 Laboratory exercises reinforce lecture material by presenting

-- basic assembly language programming,
+- write basic assembly language programs,

-- the Princeton and Harvard computer organizations,
+- compare and contrast the Princeton and Harvard computer organizations,

-- the concepts of micro-architecture and system architecture,
+instruction set architecture, micro-architecture and system architecture,

-- the process of organizing hardware to implement architecture,
+- organize hardware component to implement architecture,

-- and how pipelined processor exploit parallelism to improve
+- justify exploiting parallelism to improve